 Small league, Virtual Office, Big league! www.opusvirtualoffices.com talks baseball.

-Still feeling like winter in some parts of North America, Major League Baseball opened its 111th season on March 31, in order to keep the World Series from running too late into October.
-Six games were played to packed crowds; at New York's iconic Yankee Stadium as well as in Washington, Cincinnati, Kansas City, St. Louis, and Los Angeles.
-The first homerun of the season was hit by Atlanta's Jason Heyward against the Washington Nationals, a statistic that will be carefully recorded in a game that honors statistics like no other.
+Still feeling like winter in some parts of North America, Major League Baseball opened its 111th season on March 31.
+This was in order to keep the World Series from running too late into October.
+Six games were played to packed crowds.
+At New York’s iconic Yankee Stadium as well as in Washington, Cincinnati, Kansas City, St. Louis, and Los Angeles.
+The first homerun of the season was hit by Atlanta’s Jason Heyward against the Washington Nationals.
+A statistic that will be carefully recorded in a game that honors statistics like no other.

 I was raised on Big League baseball, by a 4’10” dynamo of a grandmother who was a fanatic New York Mets fan after mourning the loss of her beloved Brooklyn Dodgers to Los Angeles.
 New York was a great town for baseball, but I didn’t dare utter the name of the rival Yankees in Grandma’s house!